cdl-geneseo/geneseo-dictionary/L/Lightweight.md

 # Lightweight

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lightweight

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 19, 2012

 1. n.
 A person who becomes intoxicated easily.As of 2012, 100% of students surveyed knew this word and 5% believed it to be of local origin.(Eichas, G-M, 2012)  2. n.
 A small-framed person.Source: Dictionary of Geneseo English, Fall 2006, Crane.As of 2012, 100% of students surveyed knew this word and 5% believed it to be of local origin.(Eichas, G-M, 2012)